skrodahl/showpiece/README.md

 ## Background

 I love Tetris-style games.
 The thing is, I think random pieces are too unforgiving.
 The 7-bag randomizer, on the other hand, is too predictable.
 I wanted a randomizer that can give both bursts and droughts, but not stray into completely random territory over time.
+This is the only randomizer I've seen that is both streaky and fair over time, so it does really earn its spot.

 This project gives you a showpiece of the randomizer (hence the name *Showpiece*) in a real game.
 Complete with a statistics overlay and some other neat features.